NLnetLabs/rotonda/CONTRIBUTING.md

 been properly discussed either on [Discourse] or the [issue tracker].
 Do not submit pull requests for changes that have not been discussed.

-You can contribute code by opening a pull request.
+You can contribute code by opening a pull request against the branch called `dev`.
+Opening a PR against any other branch will have to be rebased to `dev`.
 Before you do you should check that you code passes all tests and adheres to the [style guide](#style-guide).
 You do not have to update `Changelog.md`.
 That will be updated when a release is tagged.

 You run the code, you'll need to have a working and recent enough Rust toolchain installed.
 The [just] tool can also come in handy to run some common